HarshYadav152/php-language/README.md

 - Basic PHP syntax and variables
 - Conditional statements and loops
 - Functions and arrays
-- File handling (reading/writing files)
+- File handling (reading/writing files) `added as i learn about`
-- Form handling and validation
+- Form handling and validation `added as i learn about`
-- Database connectivity using MySQLi/PDO
+- Database connectivity using MySQLi/PDO `added as i learn about`
-- Session management and authentication
+- Session management and authentication `added as i learn about`
-- Object-Oriented Programming (OOP) in PHP
+- Object-Oriented Programming (OOP) in PHP  `added as i learn about`

 ## Database Setup (If Required)
 For programs that use a database: